Windecay/SimpleSDXL/comfy/custom_nodes/ComfyUI-Easy-Use/README.md

 [ComfyUI_ExtraModels](https://github.com/city96/ComfyUI_ExtraModels) - DiT custom nodes

+## Disclaimer

+This software is provided “as is,” without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

+Users are solely responsible for ensuring that their use of this software complies with all applicable laws and regulations in the jurisdiction where they use the software or publish content generated by it.
+The authors and copyright holders are not responsible for any violations of laws or regulations by users in their respective locations.

 ## ☕️ Donation

 **Comfyui-Easy-Use** is an GPL-licensed open source project.
 In order to achieve better and sustainable development of the project, i expect to gain more backers. <br>